Over 30 years of experience. Over $100 million recovered for clients.

 Speak with a New Jersey Workers' Compensation and FELA Claims Lawyer

-Contact Todd J. Leonard Law Firm to speak with a member of our team who is hard-working and dedicated to helping you get maximum compensation.
+Contact the Todd J. Leonard Law Firm to speak with one of our New Jersey workers' compensation lawyers who who will ensure your rights are protected.
 There are never any legal fees incurred unless we obtain a recovery for you.
 Our counsel fee will be set by the Workers’ Compensation Judge and it is usually 20% of your recovery.
 However, the judge oftentimes will not have you pay the entire 20% legal fee and it is common that your employer will also pay a percentage of the counsel fee awarded.

 All initial consultations are free of charge and are kept strictly confidential, and we provide Spanish bilingual legal services.
 Call us at (973) 920-7900.